-With the aim of helping women protect not just their wealth but also their health, UOB has entered a partnership with Prudential Singapore to offer women a savings account that has their well-being at heart.
+With the aim of helping women protect not just their wealth but also their health, UOB has partnered with Prudential Singapore to offer women a savings account that has their well-being at heart.

 Here in Singapore, the labour force participation rate of women has grown gradually from 56% in 2008 to 60% in 2018.
 Beyond contributing as a member of the workforce, women also have to juggle other responsibilities such as family commitments and looking after ageing parents, among others.